wenbobao/PPiOS-Rename/README.md

     ppios-rename --translate-crashdump --symbols-map path/to/symbols_x.y.z.map path/to/crashdump path/to/output

 ### Reversing obfuscation in dSYMs
-*PPiOS-Rename* lets you reverse the process of obfuscation for automatic crash reporting tools such as HockeyApp, Crashlytics, Fabric, BugSense/Splunk Mint, or Crittercism.
+It is possible to reverse the process of obfuscation in the dSYMs by using a utility included with [PPiOS-ControlFlow](https://www.preemptive.com/products/ppios).
+The de-obfuscated dSYMs let you see the original names in automatic crash reporting tools such as HockeyApp, Crashlytics, Fabric, BugSense/Splunk Mint, or Crittercism.
 It does this by using the information from a map file (e.g. `symbols.map`) to generate a "reverse dSYM" file that has the non-obfuscated symbol names in it.
 For example:

-    ppios-rename --translate-dsym --symbols-map path/to/symbols_x.y.z.map path/to/input.dSYM path/to/output.dSYM
+    path/to/ppios-controlflow/bin/llvm-dsymutil -ppios-map=path/to/symbols_x.y.z.map path/to/input.dSYM -o=path/to/output.dSYM

+>Note: If you do not pass the `-o` argument, the `input.dSYM` will be manipulated by `llvm-dsymutil`.

 The resulting dSYM file can be uploaded to e.g. HockeyApp.

+> DEVELOPER NOTE: The original `--translate-dsym` logic did not work properly with small symbol names nor when the obfuscated names were a different size than the originals.
+It has been replaced by a feature in PPiOS-ControlFlow.

 ### Analyzing Frameworks